Telemokos/lrproject/README.md

 3. file path to the Audio clips folder
 4. file path to the animations folder
 5. class name for the parent container for the cards

+Notes:

+1. This script uses Jquery
+2. I only included a few sample audio files because they are large, the fully live version should have all the audio clips